data-burst/awesome-data-engineering/tools.md

 - [git-cliff](https://github.com/orhun/git-cliff) - A highly customizable Changelog Generator that follows Conventional Commit specifications.
 - [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) - A tool that generates a changelog from git metadata.

+### Java

+#### Package Manager

+- [Maven](https://github.com/apache/maven) - A build automation tool used primarily for Java projects.
+- [Gradle](https://github.com/gradle/gradle) - A build automation tool that is used for multi-language development.

+#### Document Generator

+- [Javadoc](https://www.oracle.com/java/technologies/javase/javadoc-tool.html) - A tool that generates API documentation in HTML format from doc comments in source code.

+#### Test and Coverage Tools

+- [JUnit](https://github.com/junit-team/junit5) - A simple framework to write repeatable tests in Java.

 ## Operating System

 - [Linux](https://github.com/torvalds/linux) - Most popular unix-based open-source operating system that is widely used for servers and embedded systems.
   - [Ubuntu](https://ubuntu.com/) - A Debian-based Linux operating system that is widely used for personal computers, servers, and cloud computing.
   - [Debian](https://www.debian.org/) - A Unix-like operating system that is composed entirely of free software.
   - [CentOS](https://www.centos.org/) - A Linux distribution that provides a free, community-supported computing platform.
   - [Fedora](https://getfedora.org/) - A Linux distribution that is sponsored by Red Hat.
   - [Arch Linux](https://www.archlinux.org/) - A lightweight and flexible Linux distribution that targets experienced users.
 - [Windows](https://www.microsoft.com/en-us/windows) - A series of operating systems developed by Microsoft.
 - [macOS](https://www.apple.com/macos) - A series of unix-based operating systems developed by Apple Inc.